 Kannaki is married to Kovalan, the son of a wealthy merchant and both live happily till a woman enters Kovalan’s life.
 Kovalan is enchanted by Madhavi, a courtesan, who is well-versed with all the arts and considered to be from the lineage of Urvashi the celestial apsara.
 Kovalan leaves his wife and begins to live with Madhavi at the cost of his reputation and wealth.
 Madhavi’s mother, only concerned with the wealth, misses the fact that her daughter has begun to fall in love with Kovalan, which is not what courtesans should do.

 Due to some misunderstanding with Madhavi, Kovalan leaves her and returns to Kannaki.
-An empty house and loss of reputation and credibility has left his family poor.
+An empty house and loss of reputation and credibility have left his family poor.
 But Kannaki accepts Kovalan and both decide to start a new life, with the help of Kannaki’s anklets, the only possessions left to them.
 They decide to relocate to Madurai and start life afresh.

 The jinxed anklet